 Episode 969 – 1060, March 12, 1970 – July 17, 1970

 A section of Collinwood’s east wing is revealed to be a portal to an alternate timeline, sending a curious Barnabas into a completely different version of the great house in which Quentin is the widowered master of the house to a recently deceased Angelique.
-In an ironic reversal, vampire Barnabas is (temporarily) captured at cross-point in his crypt by this timeline’s Willie Loomis, a famous author who wrote a biography about a non-vampire Barnabas Collins with designs to entrap the vampire and sap him for blood-bountiful book ideas.
+In an intriguing reversal, vampire Barnabas is (temporarily) captured at cross-point in his crypt by this timeline’s Willie Loomis, a famous author who wrote a biography about a non-vampire Barnabas Collins.
+This Willie has designs to entrap the vampire and sap him for blood-bountiful book ideas.

 However, the late Angelique doesn’t stay dead, swapping places with a twin sister named Alexis.
-While this version – aided by Timothy Stokes, her evil father in this timeline – has no ancient beef with Barnabas, they eventually cross swords over a young woman with psychic abilities (who Barnabas fancies,) named Roxanne Drew who is being used as an unwilling source of life energy.
-Eventually, Prime Julia enters the fray, saving Barnabas from her own evil doppelganger and helps him thwart Angelique’s plot.
+While this version of the witch – aided by Timothy Stokes (Thayer David), her evil father in this timeline – has no ancient beef with Barnabas, they eventually cross swords over a young woman with psychic abilities (who Barnabas fancies,) named Roxanne Drew (Donna Wandrey), who is being used as an unwilling source of life energy.
+Eventually, Prime Julia enters the fray, saving Barnabas from her own evil doppelganger – a menacing maid loyal to Angelique – and helps him thwart the sinister plot.

 The Ghost of Gerard Stiles tanks the market value of Collinwood